Exploiting Proximity-Aware Tasks for Embodied Social Navigation: Experiments

-Moreover, we notice that both models that use just one Socially-aware task perform similarly on Gibson4+ (sub 0.5\% of difference between metrics).
+Moreover, we notice that both models that use just one Proximity-aware task perform similarly on Gibson4+ (sub 0.5\% of difference between metrics).
 However, this changes on HM3D-S, where Compass-only slightly outperforms Risk-only (+1.1\% Success, -0.93\% h-collisions).
-This difference is expected since the social compass task explicitly aims to deal with long-range social information.
-Being HM3D scenes larger in size, the Social Compass role becomes more important.
+This difference is expected since the proximity compass task explicitly aims to deal with long-range proximity information.
+Being HM3D scenes larger in size, the proximity compass role becomes more important.

-Adding self-supervised tasks significantly increases SPL and Success performances (both for single-task and all Social-tasks models).
+Adding self-supervised tasks significantly increases SPL and Success performances (both for single-task and all Proximity-tasks models).
 It also appears to positively affect Human Collision when combined with Risk (-1.52\% in Gibson4+, -2.47\% in HM3D-S).
-We hypothesize that self-supervised tasks, since they are either action-based contrastive tasks (CPC$|$A) or tasks that try to retrieve the inverse dynamics of navigation (GID), help socially-aware models to have smoother trajectories thanks to a more accurate linear and angular velocity dialing.
+We hypothesize that self-supervised tasks, since they are either action-based contrastive tasks (CPC$|$A) or tasks that try to retrieve the inverse dynamics of navigation (GID), help Proximity-Aware models to have smoother trajectories thanks to a more accurate linear and angular velocity dialing.
 This claim will be substantiated by the fine-grained analysis reported in the next section.
 Overall, the best results are obtained by combining all tasks together in the same model.